good-loop/doc/pages/policy/privacy-policy.md

 you can email our Data Protection Officer (DPO) via
 <span class='email' data-name='support' data-domain='good-loop.com'>support at good-loop.com</span>.

+* Good-Loop Ltd is company `SC548356`, registered in the UK.
+Our registered address is 27 McDonald Road, Edinburgh, EH7 4LX.

 * We are registered with the UK Information Commissioner's Office (ICO).
-Our registration number is: **ZA275147**
+Our registration number is: `ZA275147`

 * The International Advertising Bureau (IAB) operates a framework for managing consent, called the [Transparency Consent Framework (TCF)](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
-Good-Loop complies with the policies of the TCF, and is on the Global Vendor List (GVL) as **vendor #749**.
+Good-Loop complies with the policies of the TCF, and is on the Global Vendor List (GVL) as `vendor #749`.

-* Good-Loop Ltd is company **SC548356**, registered in the UK.
-Our registered address is 27 McDonald Road, Edinburgh, EH7 4LX.
+* We are applying to join the Trustworthy Accountability Group (TAG).
+Our TAG ID is `aa835747e2deb43f`

 ## 11. Links To Other Websites